gustwindjs/gustwind/README.md

 * **Data sources** define how information is brought to a site
 * **Route definition** binds it all together and allows connecting data sources to specific routes
 * **Plugin system** allows replacing any part of the system to fit custom requirements
-* **Generated HTML validation** catches malformed HTML in built output before deployment
+* **Integrated HTML validation** catches malformed HTML in built output before deployment

 Please see the documentation to learn more about the concepts.